 REB Storage Systems International has a dedicated rack safety and repair team.
 Our knowledge of rack safety best practices and ANSI/RMI rack safety standards allow us to analyze a rack system, locate all possible risks and make suggestions to help you increase employee safety and asset protection.

 If you are concerned about the safety of your racking system, the sooner you address it the better.
-To speak to Joe Malerba, Director of Remediation Services at REB, directly, dial 773-366-8002.
-Alternatively, you can fill in the contact form on this page and Joe will contact you.
+To speak to Mike McCue, REB's Rack Safety and Repair Account Executive, directly, dial 773-366-8002.
+Alternatively, you can fill in the contact form on this page and Mike will contact you.

 See below for more information on the rack repair process.
 To view further details on REB's rack safety inspections, visit our Rack Safety Inspections page.